skypjack/entt/docs/md/entity.md

 The `organizer` class template offers support for creating an execution graph from a set of functions and their requirements on resources.<br/>
-The resulting tasks aren't executed in any case.
-This isn't the goal of this tool.
+The resulting tasks are not executed in any case.
+This is not the goal of this tool.
 Instead, they are returned to the user in the form of a graph that allows for safe execution.